Surgical Procedures: Surgery and Staging for Adult Hodgkin Lymphoma

 Your lymphatic system is made up of:

-- Lymphatic tissue is also found in organs such as the stomach, thyroid, brain, and skin.
+• Lymphatic tissue is also found in different organs, including the stomach, thyroid, brain, and skin.

 Your lymph system helps manage fluid volume and fight disease.